FunkinCrew/funkBlog/README.md

   [zola are here](https://www.getzola.org/documentation/getting-started/installation/).
   It is just a binary file you either add to your path, or install via package manager!
+- You need to [install node](https://nodejs.org) if you don't already have it.

 # Running the site